Torch Song Trilogy (film): Soundtrack

+Release

+Torch Song Trilogy premiered on December 5, 1988 at Avery Fisher Hall in New York City.

 Home media

 Torch Song Trilogy was released on VHS in 1989, and on DVD in May 2004.
 The DVD version contains an audio commentary track by actor and writer Harvey Fierstein.

 Reception

 Torch Song Trilogy was generally well received by critics, with reviews from Variety, Time Out, Roger Ebert and Janet Maslin all praising the film.
 It holds a 77% score on Rotten Tomatoes based on 22 reviews.

 Janet Maslin from The New York Times wrote “Like La Cage aux Folles, Torch Song Trilogy presents a homosexual world that any mother, with the possible exception of Arnold Beckoff’s, would love.
 Greatly shortened from Mr. Fierstein’s long-running, Tony Award-winning play, the film version emphasizes the lovable at every turn, but the surprise is that it does this entertainingly and well.”
 Roger Ebert commented “As written and performed by Harvey Fierstein as a long-running stage hit, it was seen as a sort of nostalgic visit to the problems that gays had in the years before the horror of AIDS.
 The movie has more or less the same focus, but because it’s a movie, it becomes more intimate and intense.”